Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: N-body Counterpart

 Figure~\ref{fig:comparison_velocities} shows a comparison between the internal kinematics of the observed galaxy and three $N$-body models tested in this work along their principal axes.

-In general, the rotating model reproduces better the observed velocity profiles.
+In general, the rotating model better reproduces the observed velocity profiles.
 Only the expansion along the intermediate intermediate axis, $y^\prime$, seems to be better reproduced by pressure-supported models (see $v_{y^\prime}$-$y^\prime$ panel).
 Yet the velocity profiles predicted by the rotating model model are too steep compared to the data ($v_{z^\prime}$-$x^\prime$, $v_{x^\prime}$-$z^\prime$).
-The seemingly high velocity dispersion observed in $v_{y^\prime}$ and to lesser extension in $v_{x^\prime}$ are likely to be caused by the large astrometric errors in the PMs.
+The seemingly high velocity dispersion observed in $v_{y^\prime}$ and, to a lesser extent, $v_{x^\prime}$ is likely to be caused by the large astrometric errors in the PMs.
 While their absolute value provides little insight, their shapes give an idea of the velocity anisotropy measured along each axis.

-The shape of the core, with the observed bar, was also better reproduced by the rotating $N$-body model, whereas the others resulted in remnants that are too spherical and do not have a bar.
-The two pressure supported models were aimed to reproduce the properties of the stream, and therefore we do not expect them to fit the observed properties of the core.
-Yet some correlations in the general kinematic trends can be observed such the expansion of the galaxy, or the tidally induced rotation in $v_{z^\prime}$-$x^\prime$.
+The shape of the core with the observed bar was also better reproduced by the rotating $N$-body model, whereas the others resulted in remnants that are too spherical and do not have a bar.
+The two pressure-supported models were aimed at reproducing the properties of the stream; therefore, we do not expect them to fit the observed properties of the core.
+Yet some correlations in the general kinematic trends can be observed, such the expansion of the galaxy or the tidally induced rotation in $v_{z^\prime}$-$x^\prime$.
 The computed rotation and radial velocity profiles along each axis for these models can be found in Appendix~\ref{Apx:Nbody_Models_properties}.